 Emission factors PAHs

-Emission concentrations of ∑PAH-16 ranged between 0.22 and 421 µg Nm-3 across all feedstocks and pyrolysis temperatures.
+Emission concentrations of ∑PAH-16 ranged between 0.22 and 421 µg Nm-3 across all feedstocks and pyrolysis temperatures (Table 3).
 There was no correlation between pyrolysis temperature and emission concentrations, and low (<1 µg Nm-3) and high (>100 µg Nm-3) concentrations were recorded for both the sludge and wood-based feedstocks.
 Only two feedstock and temperature combinations (CWC-700 = 137 µg Nm-3 and DSS-2-500 = 421 µg Nm-3) resulted in emission concentrations above the Dutch air regulations for asphalt mixing plants of 0.05 mg ∑PAH-16 Nm-3 (Rijkswaterstaat, 2023).
 It is speculated that the high PAH emission concentrations (>100 µg Nm-3) documented are more related fluctuating conditions in the combustion chamber rather than a specific feedstock and pyrolysis temperature combination.
-It is noteworthy to add that on average, pyrolyzing the clean reference feedstock, did not lead to lower emissions than the contaminated feedstocks, except for the exception of the DSS-2 feedstock.
+It is noteworthy to add that on average, pyrolyzing the clean reference feedstock, did not lead to lower emissions than the contaminated feedstocks, except for the DSS-2 feedstock.

 EFs for ΣPAH-16 ranged from 0.00023 to 78 mg tonne-1 (Table 3).
 A previously measured EF for WT at 600 °C in a Pyreg-500 pyrolysis unit (20 ± 0.2 mg tonne-1) was similar to the recorded EF in the present study (11 mg tonne-1) for the same feedstock at the same temperature (Sørmo et al., 2020).
 In that study, the authors reported that gas-phase-PAHs accounted for 43 ± 22% of the emitted PAHs and that the small PAHs (2-3 rings) were mainly found in this phase.
-In the present work, the gas phase PAH-fraction was higher (70-100% of the total emissions), but the distribution of small (2-3 rings) and large (4-6 rings) PAHs between the gas and particle phase respectively, was the same as reported by (Sørmo et al., 2020).
+In the present work, the gas phase PAH-fraction was higher (70-100% of the total emissions), but the distribution of small (2-3 rings) and large (4-6 rings) PAHs (number of PAH rings in Table S. 1) between the gas and particle phase respectively, was the same as reported by (Sørmo et al., 2020).
 The dominance by small PAHs and gas phase emissions could be a result of conditions in the combustion chamber favoring more complete combustion (high O2 concentration and temperature).
 The observed distribution is a positive effect, as the carcinogenic PAHs were mainly found in the less significant particle fraction (31 % of the total).

 Table 3 Emission concentrations and emission factors of PAH-16 and PCDD/F-17 and the respective toxic equivalents (TEQ) detected in flue gas from the pyrolysis of sewage sludge (DSS-1, DSS-2, LSS), wood-based feedstocks (WT, GW, and CWC) and reject (FWR) pyrolyzed at the temperatures specified, along with the relative fractions of ∑PAH-16 and ∑PCDD/F-17 found in the gaseous and particle-based fractions (%).
 The values are normalized to mg or µg per tonne biochar produced.